speedment/speedment-doc/pages/connectors.md

 {% include prev_next.html %}

+## Open Source Connectors

+## MySQL
+Speedment supports MySQL out-of-the-box.
+Please refer to the Speedment [Initializer](https://www.speedment.com/initializer/) to setup your MySQL project.

+## PostgreSQL
+Speedment supports PostgreSQL out-of-the-box.
+Please refer to the Speedment [Initializer](https://www.speedment.com/initializer/) to setup your PostgreSQL project.

+## MariaDB
+Speedment supports MariaDB out-of-the-box.
+Please refer to the Speedment [Initializer](https://www.speedment.com/initializer/) to setup your MariaDB project.

-## Connectors
+## Enterprise Connectors
-Support for additional database types can easily be obtained by adding an appropriate connector.
+Support for additional enterprise database types can easily be obtained by adding an appropriate connector.
 Adding a connector is straight forward:

 * Add a connector dependency in your pom file
 * Mention the connector's `Bundle` in the speedment enterprise plugin